paapaabdullahm/docker-gen/README.md

   $ docker-compose up -d
   ```

-  &nbsp;
-  Also, if you plan to use this setup in production, don't forget to add the following service to it to help obtain SSL/TLS certificate automatically from letsencrypt:
+  > Also, if you plan to use this setup in production, don't forget to add the following service to it to help obtain SSL/TLS certificate automatically from letsencrypt:

   ```shell
   letsencrypt: